maliahavlicek/what2do2day/README.md

 Reading up on stack overflow it looks like google API wants you to have Content Security Policy directives.
 I tried append such to my flask app but that didn't work too well so I ended up adding many values to my base.html header and having to set a nuance value to my inline script.
 Learning so many things about web security.

 #### Outstanding Defects
+Bulma's calendar is the bane of my existence.
+If you have a user error the date time for the end time gets dropped.

 ## Deployment